-At Rebound Sport & Spine, our goal is to provide the highest quality of collaborative chiropractic care.
-As our company name suggests, our Langley chiropractors, Dr. Mark Malowney, Dr. Brad Kufske, and Dr. Meredith Barbour understand sports and sports injuries.
+At Rebound Sport and Spine, our goal is to provide the highest quality of collaborative chiropractic care.
+As our company name suggests, our Langley chiropractors, Dr. Mark Malowney and Dr. Cory Niedjalski understand sports and sports injuries.
 They work with athletes of all levels to promote safe, efficient injury recovery.
 While they are sports injury specialists, our chiropractic doctors are highly trained to assess and treat all types of neuromusculoskeletal (nerve, muscle, ligament, tendon, joint and bone) injuries and dysfunction, no matter the cause.
-From auto accidents to repetitive movement strains to surgery recovery, Dr. Mark, Dr. Brad and Dr. Meredith, along with their in-house team of professionals, can help you return to full function quickly and safely.
+From auto accidents to repetitive movement strains to surgery recovery, Dr. Mark and Dr. Cory, along with their in-house team of professionals, can help you return to full function quickly and safely.
 If you are looking for a Langley Chiropractor, we’ve got your back (and the rest of your neuromusculoskeletal system, too)!

 Chiropractic care, like any health profession, is continually evolving as new research and innovations come to light.
 Our Langley chiropractors believe strongly in continuous, life-long education.
 They regularly attend seminars, conferences, and online courses to ensure they remain at the forefront of chiropractic care.
 Delivery of the highest quality of care using proven diagnostic and treatment methodologies enables our chiropractors to help you recover faster and get moving again!